Zamiell/isaac-faq/Mod-Organization.md

 end
 ```

 This is a little gross, because we are now typing a fair amount of boilerplate every time we need to access or modify a variable.
-One way to get around this is to use locally cache the reference:
+One way to get around this is to locally cache the reference:

 ```lua
 -- item1.lua